GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy

-It is also important to note that the purpose of the experiments on the distinguishing attacks presented in this section is to showcase the seriousness of the GPM backdoor, and is independent of GM's numerical issues despite the similar experimental settings.
+It is also important to note that the purpose of the experiments on distinguishing attacks presented in this section is to showcase the seriousness of the GPM backdoor, and the evaluated attacks are independent of GM's numerical issues despite the similar experimental settings.
 In particular, the design and analysis of the distinguishing attack, as presented in Section~\ref{sec:da}, are fully principled in the real domain and therefore do not exploit vulnerabilities in floating-point arithmetic to increase the success rates.